Fresno City Attorney Andrew Janz speaks during the March 26 Fresno City Council meeting. Omar Rashad | Fresnoland

 Half a dozen Fresno residents had a very clear message Thursday about a $15.4 million verdict that the City of Fresno is on the hook for in a discrimination lawsuit.

-All of them, speaking during the March 26 City Council meeting, spoke out against the Fresno City Council’s appealing the the multi-million dollar verdict in the lawsuit — something Councilmember Mike Karbassi has said the City of Fresno doesn’t have the money for.
+All of them, speaking during the March 26 City Council meeting, opposed the Fresno City Council’s appealing the the multi-million dollar verdict in the lawsuit — something Councilmember Mike Karbassi has said the City of Fresno doesn’t have the money for.

 The lawsuit was filed seven years ago over racism and retaliation in a hostile workplace at the city’s code enforcement department.
 La-Kebbia “Kiki” Wilson, who is Black, said she was targeted by her supervisor, who, among many things, called her the N-word.